functino/buzz-buzzers/README.md

 - is working with Node 16
 - has updated dependencies
-- will work with more than 1 USB dongle
+- can work with more than 1 USB dongle (see `examples/multi-blink.js`)

 ## Installation